rachelvansciver/SAACO3/networks/VPC.md

 # VPC Virtual Private Cloud

 ## TLDR
-A stack of AWS ressources, more clearly the connectivity and setup options for and between these ressources.
+A stack of AWS resources, more clearly the connectivity and setup options for and between these resources.
+Cannot disable IPv4
 ## Console Wizard

 ### Options